 - No Opt Out: This is a teaching technique that is also discussed in Rick Morris’s Big Book, though I did not cover it earlier.
 The idea is that students are required to answer a question rather than not volunteer at all or simply say “I don’t know”.
 Rather, students may say “Please come back to me.”
 This way, they are now re-engaged in the classroom discussion.
 They will be actively listening to their peers and teacher, so they will have an answer when the teacher asks them again after another student(s) shares.
 This can be used in conjunction with cold calling.
 This takes the pressure off being called.
 The important part of this strategy is to make sure not to put students on the spot.
 As tempting as it may be to remind students to pay attention, this may cause some embarrassment.
 Simply say, “No problem.
 We will come back to you after a couple students.”
 This helps make that students more comfortable being called upon.

 - Tight Transitions / Seat Signals: I grouped these two ideas together because they are very similar to the ideas shared in Rick Morris’s Big Book.
-First, tight transitions refers to making sure the transition between centers, activities, or subjects takes as little time as possible.
-As discussed earlier, using music allows you as the teacher to dictate the appropriate amount of time for such transition.
-For example, I usually allow 2 minutes for in between subjects.
+First, tight transitions refer to making sure the transition between centers, activities, or subjects takes as little time as possible.
+As discussed earlier, using music allows you as the teacher to dictate the appropriate amount of time for such a transition.
+For example, I usually allow 2 minutes for in-between subjects.
 This gives students time to switch out their supplies while not giving them enough time to mess around or talk to their friends.
 In addition, I make sure they know exactly what to do should they have extra time.
 For my classroom, the expectation is that they are writing down the title/date/question from the board while they wait.
-Seat signals, as discussed earlier, is having hand signals for restroom/water/pencils/tissues, etc. Basically, it is a way for students to communicate their needs without interrupting instruction.
+As discussed earlier, seat signals have hand signals for restroom/water/pencils/tissues, etc. Basically, it is a way for students to communicate their needs without interrupting instruction.

 There you have it…my top three book selections that will change your classroom.
 These books will transform your classroom into a well-oiled machine where students are not only on-task but love to learn!
 I cannot emphasize enough what these books have done for my teaching practice.
 I hope that you find them as beneficial as I have.